OpenBazaar/official_site/_posts/blog/2018-09-12/2018-09-12-how-to-get-more-buyers-on-openbazaar-with-categories-and-tags.markdown

 A little planning and foresight can make listing creation much easier.
 Determine which **categories** and possible subcategories you'll support in the beginning.

 In our example store, Variety Bazaar, we have a wide variety of listings.
-We ensure a potential buyer can what they want through useful categories.
+We ensure a potential buyer can find what they want through useful categories.

 ![Add categories to your OpenBazaar listing](Add categories to your OpenBazaar listing.gif "Add categories to your OpenBazaar listing")